n8appz/victus/index.md

 **Effective date: June 12, 2026**

-Victus ("the app") is developed and operated by Nathan Smith ("we," "us").
+Victus ("the app") is developed and operated by N8 Apps, LLC ("we," "us").
 This policy explains what information the app handles, where it goes, and the choices you have.
 The short version: **Victus has no user accounts, shows no ads, and does not sell or share your personal data.
 Your food log lives on your device.**

 ## Information stored on your device